UK's Osborne seeks sweet spot between budget pain and electoral gain

 Backed by Prime Minister David Cameron, Osborne has staked the Conservative party’s chances of winning the 2015 ballot on a gamble that voters will accept years more of spending cuts and reject the less severe fiscal consolidation offered by rivals.

-After a sharp slump triggered by the 2007/08 financial crisis and extended stagnation, Britain’s $2.8 trillion economy is growing faster than any other major industrialised country and last year passed its pre-crisis peak.
+After a sharp slump triggered by the 2007/08 financial crisis and extended stagnation, Britain’s $2.8 trillion economy is growing faster than any other major industrialized country and last year passed its pre-crisis peak.

 But despite five years of austerity in which the budget deficit has roughly halved, weaker than predicted growth over that period means the government is still borrowing more than 5 percent of economic output to pay for its spending.